-Most foreign nationals have one advantage over their British colleagues or competitors: They are fluent in at least one more language than many British citizens.
-This is an important factor if you consider working in the UK, but aren’t sent on a traditional expat assignment.
+Most foreign nationals have one advantage over their British colleagues or competitors: they are fluent in at least one more language than many British citizens.
+This is a significant asset if you consider working in the UK, but aren’t sent on a traditional expat assignment.
 There is always a high demand for speakers of foreign languages, from engineers to teachers, from local government officials to sales personnel.
-In particular highly-skilled people fluent in languages spoken by traditional immigrant communities in the UK are much sought after.
+In particular highly-skilled people fluent in languages spoken by traditional migrant communities in the UK are much sought after.

-Despite the demand for foreign languages, English remains an essential requirement for most people working in the UK.
-If you need a permit for working in the UK, English language skills are mandatory.
-Many foreign nationals who consider working in the UK also require a work permit or an entry clearance.
-This is, however, not necessary for nationals of most EU/EEA member states and some other countries.
+Despite the demand for foreign language speakers, English remains an essential requirement for most people working in the UK.
+If you need a permit for working in the UK, English language skills are a must.
+Many foreign nationals who consider working in the UK require such a work permit or an entry clearance.
+This does not apply to nationals of most EU/EEA member states and some other countries.
 Please refer to the UK Border Agency for detailed information.

 Work permits are issued on a points-based system.
+You can check to see what your score would look like on the calculator provided by the Home Office.
 If you come to the UK on an expat assignment, a so-called Intra-Company Transfer, or have a job offer in the UK, your employer will act as your sponsor.
 They can apply for a work permit on your behalf.
 It is, however, your responsibility to ensure that you meet the requirements for working in the UK.